In This Article

 Hyperinflation hurts the economy.
 Prices go up fast and everything costs a lot more.
 People lose faith in the value of money and it becomes worth less with every passing day.
 This is called loss of purchasing power.

-Buying gold or other precious metals can help protect your money from losing its value, as they often increase in value when prices start to rise quickly.
-Real estate is also a good choice during these times because it’s something real and solid that you can hang on to even when the price of everything else goes up too high.
+The real estate market is also a good choice during this current inflation because it’s something real and solid that you can hang on to even when the price of everything else goes up too high.

 Measuring Hyperinflation